g-liu/colorparser/README.md

 ## Installation

-Download the `colorparser.js` file into your web directory, then
+Download the `colorparser.js` file into your directory, then

 	<script src="path/to/colorparser.js" type="text/javascript"></script>